Structured-Emersion-Theory/Structured-Emersion-Theory/docs/core/Glossary.md

 ---

 **Entropy**
 A structural measure of potential configuration states.
-As systems lose coherence, the number of possible node arrangements increases.
+As systems lose coherence, the number of possible node arrangements decreases.
 Related: Law 12 – Imperfection and Emergence, Equation – S = k_s · ln(Ω_s)

 ---

 **Equilibrium**
-A system state in which flicker, ripple, and collapse are locally balanced.
-Activation introduces tension, and tension resolves toward equilibrium.
+A system state in which node activation, ripple, and collapse are locally balanced.
+Node activation introduces tension, and tension resolves toward equilibrium.
-Related: Law 14 – Equilibrium Drive

----

-**Perceived Irreversibility**
-The appearance of a forward arrow of time caused by loss of coherence in open systems.
-As flicker fidelity degrades, future states become less predictable.
-Related: Law 12 – Entropy Gradient, Entropy, Decay

----

-**Scale Invariance**
-The property that SET behaviors persist across magnitude — from quantum to cosmic.
-Resistance, ripple, and emergence follow the same governing logic.
-Related: Law 1 – Structural Recursion, Law 7 – Fractal Equilibrium, Equation – Ripple = Resistance × Activation

----

-**Temporal Coherence**
-The alignment of local flicker rhythms across nodes or regions of structure.
-Enables causality, feedback, and ripple propagation within a bounded tempo.
-Related: Law 6 – Flicker Coherence, Ripple, Tempo

----

-**Resonant Flicker**
-Self-reinforcing flicker patterns in a contained structure.
-Enables memory, oscillation, and signal continuity within closed systems.
-Related: Law 10 – Containment, Node, Echo

----

-**Flicker Readiness**
-The structural state of a node being aligned with multiple ripple pathways.
-Readiness does not imply indecision, but rather a simultaneous match to more than one potential activation vector.
-Related: Law 6 – Flicker Coherence, Superposition (see: Quantum_Reframes.md)

----

-**Shared Tempo**
-A coherence condition in which multiple nodes or structures maintain synchronized flicker rhythms.
-Enables nonlocal resonance effects such as entanglement via unified temporal alignment.
-Related: Law 6 – Flicker Coherence, Tempo, Entanglement (see: Quantum_Reframes.md)

----

-**Silence Field**
-A coherence-dead structural region where flicker and ripple have collapsed beyond recovery threshold.
-This null state results from structural overcompression and marks the failure of emergence.
-Silence fields behave as local null zones—zones of zero activation—until reformation pressure accumulates.
-Related: Law 13 – Collapse and Field Reformation, Law 15 – Overlap Field Collapse

----

-**Containment Collapse**
-The failure of structural containment required to maintain a stable flicker pattern.
-Occurs when flicker intensity exceeds coherence limits, resulting in collapse and null activation.
-Black holes are modeled in SET as containment collapses, not mass points.
-Related: Law 6 – Flicker Coherence, Law 9 – Mass as Containment Field, Law 13 – Collapse and Field Reformation

 ---